 The modal approach would return centuries later in some 20th Century classical music and jazz.

-As we’ve discovered, the Early Medieval period was dominated by vocal music.
+As we’ve discovered, the Early Medieval period was dominated by vocal music but there were still a number of instruments used in the medieval era.

-But instrumental music began to develop alongside this, and many of the instruments used then are ancestors of instruments used by musicians today.
+Instrumental music began to develop alongside the vocal music, and many of the instruments used then are ancestors of instruments used by musicians today.

 The lute, a fretted instrument with a hollow body, is a predecessor of the guitar, while the gemshorn, made from the horn of a goat, is a member of the ocarina family.